Work In Colombia

 Things To Be Aware Of

 To work in Colombia, you must first obtain a work visa for your profession, occupation activity or trade.
-Information on this can be found through Migración Colombia.
+And, information on this can be found through Migración Colombia.

 For professional work, you must have your qualifications validated and obtain a license or permission to work from the relevant agency before you can begin.

-You cannot be employed in Colombia on a tourist visa.
-Working for yourself as a digital nomad is an exception as you are paying taxes etc. in another country.
+Most importantly, you cannot be employed in Colombia on a tourist visa.
+However, working for yourself as a digital nomad is an exception as you are paying taxes etc. in another country.

 Upon being employed in Colombia you are obliged to pay into the General Social Security System as a dependent.
 This will allow you access to a pension and public healthcare.